 You can continue to use your MiniMed® Veo™ insulin pump as normal during your flight.
 Before travelling outside of Australia, check the compatibility of the radio frequency (RF) used by the pump with existing regulations in your country of destination.

 International standards and U.S. Federal Communications Commission (FCC) regulations require that devices using radio frequency capabilities should not be used on an aircraft.
 Therefore you must disconnect the MiniLink™ transmitter from the glucose sensor.
 Note that it is not sufficient to turn off the CGM feature because the MiniLink transmitter will continue to transmit on the RF unless disconnected from the glucose sensor.
 If you need to test your glucose levels while in flight, you will need to do this manually using your blood glucose (BG) meter.

 You can continue to use the MiniMed® 640G insulin pump as normal during your flight.
-Before traveling outside of the European Union, check the compatibility of the radio frequency (RF) used by the pump with existing regulations your destination country.
+Before traveling overseas, check the compatibility of the radio frequency (RF) used by the pump with existing regulations your destination country.

 If you are using the CGM function of the pump, International standards and U.S. Federal Communications Commission (FCC) regulations require that devices using radio frequency capabilities should not be used on an aircraft.
 Therefore you must disconnect the GuardianLink transmitter from the glucose sensor.
 Note that it is not sufficient to turn off the CGM feature because the GuardianLink transmitter will continue to transmit on the RF unless disconnected from the glucose sensor.
 If you need to test your glucose levels while in flight, you will need to do this manually using your BG meter.